exercism/java/concepts/arrays/introduction.md

 Accessing an index that is outside of the valid indexes for the array results in an `IndexOutOfBoundsException`.

-Arrays can be manipulated by either calling an array instance's methods or properties, or by using the static methods defined in the `Array` class (typically only used in generic code).
+Arrays can be manipulated by either calling an array instance's methods or properties, or by using the static methods defined in the `Arrays` class (typically only used in generic code).
 The most commonly used property for arrays is its length which can be accessed like this:

 ```java